bncloubiere/myportfolio/projects/_posts/2023-12-26-wildfires-france.md

 ## Results and Observations

-{% include img-right-box.html path="/myportfolio/assets/wildfire_france/france_wildfires_yearly_w600.jpg" alt="test image"
-title="Number of wildfires per year" description="Based on trendline, the number of wildfires in France has doubled in 2022 compared to 2012" %}

 {% include img-right-box.html path="/myportfolio/assets/wildfire_france/wildfire_image_w800.jpg" alt="test image"
 title="Number of wildfires per year 800"
 description="Based on trendline, the number of wildfires in France has doubled in 2022 compared to 2012" %}